LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_OneMklDense.rst

       less than *nblocks*.

-.. c:function:: realtype* SUNMatrix_OneMklDense_BlockColumn(SUNMatrix A, sunindextype k, sunindextype j)
+.. c:function:: sunrealtype* SUNMatrix_OneMklDense_BlockColumn(SUNMatrix A, sunindextype k, sunindextype j)

    This function returns a pointer to the data array for column *j* of block *k* in the ``SUNMatrix``.